 - Kosher salt and fresh ground pepper

-- 1 Tbsp flavorless oil for sauteeing, like canola or grapeseed
+- 1 tablespoon flavorless oil for sauteeing like canola or grapeseed

-- Begin by heating a small saute pan with a tbsp or so of oil and then adding the aborted entolomas when hot, cook for a minute or two until they are nice and caramelized, then season with a bit of salt.
+- Begin by heating a small saute pan with a tablespoon or so of oil and then adding the mushrooms. cook for a minute on high heat or two until they are nice and caramelized, then season with a bit of salt.

-- Next add the thinly sliced garlic and make sure the pan is lugubrious with oil, this will make sure the garlic toasts and doesn’t burn, cook for 30 seconds or so, until lightly golden.
-To halt the cooking of the garlic, next add the shrimp and cook for a moment, enough to color them lightly and allow bits of them to stick to the pan, which will deepen the flavor of the sauce.
+- To halt the cooking of the garlic, add the fish or shrimp and cook for a moment, enough to color them lightly and allow bits of them to stick to the pan, which will deepen the flavor of the sauce.

 - Next add the clams or mussels and stir for a minute.
 Add the white wine, bring to a boil and reduce for a minute.
 Add the tomatoes or tomato sauce, crushed red pepper flakes and wine, season this with a pinch of salt.